|

 Virginia for an unknown offense.
 Margaret Hatch was hanged on June 24,1633 for

-murder and on December 6, 1638, Dorothy Talby was hanged in Salem,
+murder and on December 6, 1638, Dorothy Talby was

-The youngest person hanged in America was Hannah Ocuish who was 12 years and 9
+The youngest person hanged in America was Hannah Ocuish

-months old and was described as a half breed Indian girl.
-She was executed on
+who was 12 years and 9 months old and was described as a half breed Indian

-in Connecticut on December 20, 1786 for the murder of a 6 year old girl whom
+girl.
+She was executed on in Connecticut on December 20, 1786 for the murder of

-she had beaten to death after an earlier argument.
+a 6 year old girl whom she had beaten to death after an earlier argument.

 In the 40

-year period 1926 – 1965, 675 hangings, including five females, were recorded in
+year period 1926 – 1965, 675 hangings, including those of five females, were

-30 states.
-The last hangings, prior to
+recorded in 30 states.
+The last hangings,

-rampage while they were serving in the army.
+a violent rampage while they were serving in the army.
+Latham was hanged first, at 10.24 a.m. and

-Latham was hanged first, at 10.24 a.m. and was certified dead 15 minutes
+was certified dead 15 minutes later.

-19 minutes to die.
-Two months earlier,
+York followed at 12.34 and took 19 minutes to die.
+Two months earlier, on April 14, the killers

-Eugene Hickock were hanged in the same prison and their case became famous in
+of the Clutter family, Perry Edward Smith and Richard Eugene Hickock were hanged in the same prison and their case

-Truman Capote's book "In Cold Blood" which was also made into a film.
+became famous in Truman Capote's book "In Cold Blood" which was also

-The gallows (see photo) in the Kansas
+made into a film.
+The gallows (see photo) in the Kansas State

-prison walls and was always referred to as "the corner."
+walls and was always referred to as "the corner."
 It was used for 15 state executions and 4

 military hangings between 1944 and 1965.